-I have learned one thing in my sixty-six years, fiction is just the truth and reality wearing a mask and being stretched a might to be more palatable, and often more plausible.
+I have learned one thing in my sixty-eight years, fiction is just the truth and reality wearing a mask and being stretched a might to be more palatable, and often more plausible.
 You see, more than not, the truth just ain’t as believable as the tall-tales that follow.

 Now there are certain trademarks of any Southern story, they revolve around food, family, friendships, faith, and football.
 Right off, if any story fails to mention the sipping, swallowing, or gulping of sweet tea, consider it suspect right away.
 Also, in the South, a coke may not mean a Coca-Cola, and whiskey didn’t originate here, but it was perfected here.
 In fact, the tales of Cooter Brown’s perpetual drunkenness is a Southern-rooted legend.

 Grits, gravy, and greens are menu staples, morning, noon and night.
 Anything else worth eating is also usually fried.
 Peaches, pecans, and peanuts are the foundation of many epic desserts too.